NTIA/sigmf-ns-ntia/ntia-sensor.sigmf-ext.md

 |`mean_noise_power_units`|false|string|N/A|The units of the mean_noise_power|
 |`mean_noise_power_reference`|false|string|N/A| Reference source for the mean_noise_power, e.g., `"signal analyzer input"`, `"preselector input"`, `"antenna terminal"`|
 | `temperature` |false|double| celsius | The temperature during calibration.         |

+The `calibration_datetime` MUST be an ISO-8601 string, as defined by [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt), where the only allowed `time-offset` is `z`, indicating the UTC/Zulu timezone.
+Thus, timestamps take the form of `YYYY-MM-DDTHH:MM:SS.SSSZ`, where any number of digits for fractional seconds is permitted.

 ### 0.9 The `SiganSettings` Object